Salzburg in Winter

 Unique places to stay

-• Many historic buildings were originally constructed from natural materials, often sourced locally.
-Restoration efforts focus on using these materials to maintain their originality.
+• Many historic buildings were originally built from natural materials, often sourced in the region.
+When restoring buildings, efforts are made to use these materials in order to preserve their character.

 Salzburg Card

-The key to unlimited sightseeing in Salzburg lies in the Salzburg Card, which offers free admission to all major attractions, access to public transport, and numerous discounts - all for little money.
+The key to unlimited sightseeing in Salzburg is the Salzburg Card, which includes admission to all major attractions, use of public transport and numerous discounts.

-With the Salzburg Card, visitors can fully immerse themselves in the city.
-Enjoy complimentary entry to popular sites like Hohensalzburg Fortress, Mozart's birthplace, and the DomQuartier.
-The card also includes free travel on public transport, making it a convenient and economical way to explore Salzburg.
-Additional discounts on excursions, concerts, and leisure activities make the Salzburg Card an essential companion for any stay.
+Enjoy complimentary entry to popular sites like Hohensalzburg Fortress, Mozart's birthplace and the DomQuartier.
+The card also includes travel on public transport and discounts on day trips, concerts and leisure activities, making it a convenient and thrifty way to explore Salzburg.

 FAQs